 You might be able to watch a movie you want this month, but it’s possible you wouldn’t the following month.

 Netflix does boast a large cache of Disney and Pixar movies.
-Unfortunately, Netflix will be losing first-run Disney and Pixar movies starting with those released in 2019.
+Unfortunately, Netflix lost first-run Disney and Pixar movies starting with those released in 2019.

 Winner: This is the closest of the five categories of the Hulu vs Netflix battle, but Netflix wins by a close margin.
 However, since Netflix lost the rights to first-run Disney films in 2019 it’s a tie at best, or a slight nod to Hulu.

 Hulu vs Netflix: Which is Better?